springwolf/springwolf.github.io/docs/faq.md

 ### My consumers are detected multiple times (with different payloads)

-When springwolf finds multiple consumers/producers for the same channel/topic, these are merged together.
+When Springwolf finds multiple consumers/producers for the same channel/topic, these are merged together.
 This is expected, as there are use-cases where different payloads are sent via the same channel/topic.

 Springwolf uses on scanners to find all consumer and producers in your application.